ELIZABETHONAS/OsTicket-Prequisite-And-Installation/README.md

 </p>

 <h1>osTicket - Prerequisites and Installation</h1>
-This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />
+This project outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />

 <h2>Environments and Technologies Used</h2>

 - Microsoft Azure (Virtual Machines/Compute)
 - Remote Desktop
 - PHP Manager
-- Wire Shark
-- osTicket
+- OsTicket
 - MySQL

 <h2>Operating Systems Used </h2>